-Conserva Aves strives to change this, via an innovative partnership among Audubon, BirdLife International, American Bird Conservancy, and the Network of Latin American and Caribbean Environmental Funds (RedLAC).
-Conserva Aves will catalyze the establishment of more than 80 new protected areas covering 2 million hectares (4.9 million acres) and improve management of an additional 2 million hectares.
-Stretching from Mexico to Chile, the initiative targets sites where priority areas for migratory birds overlap with Key Biodiversity Areas (KBAs) and climate strongholds.
+Conserva Aves strives to change this via an innovative partnership among Audubon, BirdLife International, American Bird Conservancy, and the Network of Latin American and Caribbean Environmental Funds (RedLAC).
+Conserva Aves will catalyze the establishment of more than 80 new protected areas covering 2 million hectares (4.9 million acres) and improve the management of an additional 2 million hectares.
+Stretching from Mexico to Chile, the program aims at new protected sites for every Endangered (EN) and Critically Endangered (CR) bird species.

-Potential local partners will be identified via calls for proposals in each priority country.
-Committees of national experts will evaluate proposals for protected-area declaration, management, and sustainability, and select local partners to receive 1:1 matching funding as well as training, technical support, and mentorship throughout the duration of the projects.
-We are currently in the structuring phase and hope to make initial calls for proposals by April 2022.
+Potential local partners will result from calls for proposals in each priority country.
+Committees of national experts will evaluate proposals for protected-area declaration, management, and sustainability and select local partners to receive 1:1 matching funding and training, technical support, and mentorship throughout the projects.
+We are currently in the structuring phase and hope to make initial calls for proposals by May 2022.

 Additional countries with